 Our new DetailsPro update allows you to take any of your widget designs and add them right onto your Home Screen.
 This post will tell you a bit more about why we made this feature, how it works, and what you can do with it.

-And that’s just what we did!
+So that’s just what we made!

 How to add widgets to your Home Screen